OpenNTI/nti.dataserver/docs/content-anchoring.rst

 				nextNodeToCheck = siblingFunction();
 			}

-			//We match all the context
+			//We matched as much context is we could,
+			//this is our node
 			if(match){
 				break;
 			}